nihcosnosaj/quiltspace-web-app/README.md

 ## Set-Up

-You will need to configure a PostgreSQL databsae (or I suppose any SQL relational database would work fine) with the following fields:
+You will need to configure a PostgreSQL database (or I suppose any SQL relational database would work fine) with the following fields:
 - Qid (an autoincrementing (serial primary key) number)
 - Name
 - Style